SkoolNotes/Taproot/2020JAP201/KBxAdviceColumn.md

 ### Setup

-character:
+character:  dog
-problem:
+problem: chochlate
-advice:
+advice: dont

-covid
-the vaccine is threatening to end me! start mutating

 i am a dog
 my family is always eating choclate, but they won't let me have any!
 I want to sneak into the snack drawer and eat some tmr

 don't eat the chochlate

+### english